Leading Index for Indiana

 Drivers of Change

-The interest rate spread was unchanged.
+The interest rate spread was virtually unchanged.

 The historical series for the LII reflects regular monthly revisions in source data.
 Users that analyze historical trends in the LII are encouraged to update the entire data series to eliminate discontinuities in the data.